mmport80/JavascriptFinanceBook/manuscript/chapter01.md

 We first reload the web page to pull in the latest available information, and then parse the page's text into a format which JavaScript understands.

-Javascript's lingua franca is objects.
+Javascript's lingua franca is objects (or 'JSON').
 Each object has keys and values.
 We use keys to access the data we are interested in.

 E.g.